TDS (Total Dissolved Solids) represents the total concentration of all the dissolved substances in water.

 Rivers flowing through mountains contain water with high levels of dissolved solids because the water flows through rocks that have mineral deposits and high salt content.

 The most common dissolved solids are calcium, magnesium, phosphates, nitrates, sodium, potassium, and chloride.
-Mostly found in groundwater and river water, these are naturally occurring and are harmless to the human body.
+Mostly found in groundwater and river water, these are naturally occurring and are harmless for the human body.

 However, some constituents of TDS like pesticides, lead, arsenic, and fluoride can be very harmful to human health.
 These constituents enter water as a result of human activities like sewage, agricultural and urban run-off, and industrial wastewater.